gabcamilo/100-days-of-code/log.md

 **Today's Progress**: Worked again on the multiplayer game from [this tutorial](https://www.youtube.com/watch?v=RJvktZnZn6A&list=PLMdYygf53DP5SVQQrkKCVWDS0TwYLVitL&index=6) (PT-br).
 Implemented *observers* pattern.

 **Thoughts:**: Learned a lot about different architectures than the ones I'm used to.
 Awesome day!

+## Day 6: April 24, 2020

+**Today's Progress**: Today, I couldn't spend as much time as I'd like coding but worked on the multiplayer game.

+**Thoughts:**:  I'm very excited to finish it.
+Already learned a lot.